streamingdv/PSPlay-Application-Hosting/README.md

 - **Optimized for Peak Streaming Performance**: Ensures a fast and stable streaming experience through extensive optimization and beta testing.

 ## Licensing
-A valid license is required to use the full version of the PSPlay PC port and the standalone Android APK.
+A valid license is required to use the full version of the PXPlay PC port and the standalone Android APK.
 Licenses can be [purchased here](https://streamingdv.com/shop-list-ns.html).
 This is a one-time purchase that grants personal use across multiple devices.
 A single PC license key works for both Linux and Windows, while other platforms like Android require separate license keys.

 ## Android Version